WooMinecraft/WooMinecraft/README.md

 WordPress side of things, we allow you to specify commands for product variations, general product commands, and resending of donations at any time.
 ![WooMinecraft Logo](https://raw.githubusercontent.com/WooMinecraft/WooMinecraft/master/src/main/resources/wmc-logo.jpg)

-## IMPORTANT
-This build supports only **Minecraft Spigot 1.16.4/5**

-If in your config you are using the **/shop** path as your URL, you must NOT use that going forward.
-Your host MUST support access to the WordPress Rest API.
-If they do not, you should consider changing hosts.

 ## Config
 Your config should look like the below section.
 ```